alxvth/Revision-Rebuttal-Letter-Template/README.md

 ## Sections

-Use sections you need or see fit.
+Use the sections you need or as you see fit.

 1. Summaries of Reviewer Concerns and Our Revisions
 2. Summaries of Individual Reviews